“It’s challenging for a woman in 1862 to achieve anything beyond motherhood … but not impossible.” The Yankee Tigress, Samantha Lee

 He narrowed his eyes.
 “Course not.
 I don’t care about no dad-blamed war.”
 He laughed.
 “I’m a man of peace, I am.”

-I walked back to the prosecution table, where Mr. Sage handed me two sheets of paper.
-I took one to Mr. Farmer’s defense table and the other I handed to the judge.
-“Your Honor, please allow me to enter into the record a note that was intercepted concerning Mr. Runnels’s real reason for being in Baltimore.
-You have the original note, sir.”
+I sauntered to the prosecution table, where Mr. Sage handed me two sheets of paper.
+I took one to Mr. Farmer’s defense table and the other to the judge.
+“Please allow me to enter this document into the record.
+You hold in your hands an intercepted note concerning Mr. Runnels’s actual reason for being in Baltimore.
+You have the original note, Your Honor.”
 I looked at Mr. Farmer.
 “And you, sir, have a transcribed copy.”